fatimahsy/Nigeria_Democracy-/README.md

 ## 🤖Statement on LLM usage

 Aspects of the code and general debugging were written with the help of ChatGPT and the entire chat history is available in `inputs/llms/usage.txt`.

+## 🌟 Final Note

+Thank you for exploring this project!
+Corruption is a complex challenge, but understanding how different demographics perceive it is a step toward meaningful change.
+If this repository sparks your curiosity, inspires your work, or raises questions, I’d love to hear from you.

+✨ "Small data, big impact—every insight counts." ✨